Yousef Kolahdouz

-Yousef Kolahdouz (December 22, 1946 – September 30, 1981; یوسف کلاهدوز) was an Iranian general during the Iran-Iraq War.
+Yousef Kolahdouz (December 22, 1946 – September 30, 1981; یوسف کلاهدوز) was an Iranian general during the Iran–Iraq War.
 He is also counted as one of the founders of the Islamic Revolutionary Guard Corps.
 He became deputy commander of what was then known as the "Iranian Revolutionary Guards" shortly after the Iranian Revolution.

-Kolahdouz was killed, when the Iranian Air Force Lockheed C-130 he was in crashed, near Tehran, in 1981; also killed in the crash of C-130H 5-8552 were the Minister of Defense and other high-ranking officers.
+Kolahdouz was killed in the 1981 Iranian Air Force C-130 crash, when the Iranian Air Force Lockheed C-130 he was in crashed, near Tehran, in 1981; also killed in the crash of C-130H 5-8552 were the Minister of Defense and other high-ranking officers.
 In his memory, a street in Tehran is named after him.

 Birthday

-He was born in Ghouchan, Mashhad.
+He was born in Quchan, Mashhad.
 His mother's family originally were from Armenia and immigrated to Iran in 1923.
 Azizeh, the mother of Yousef, was the third child in her family.
 Hasan, the father of Yousef, had a store in Ghouchan.

 When Yousef went to join high school, since he was interested in regularity and orders in nature, he chose the major of Mathematics-physics in high school.
 He was interested in art and painting.
 Yousef was very active in cultural affairs since he was a child.
 Also, he participated in a theater group.
 He was a basketball player.
 After getting a diploma, he went to enroll in the faculty of Army officers.

 Officer faculty

 He went to officer faculty in 1964.
 He familiarized himself there with Hasan Aghareb Parast.
 Yousef and Hasan established a council by the name of " nobility council" in Persian"sherafat".
 They deal with problems such as the conditions of Masters of faculty and also students.
 They also considered the place of military men in society, obeying, ethics in the army, the virtue of dying for the sake of the country, etc. Yousef became familiar with Master Mousa Namjoo.
 Namjoy suggested to Hasan Aghareb Parast to participate in a hidden organization.
-This organization was one of the most complex and fought before the revolution of Iran. according to the memoires of Muhammad Ali Sharif, Mousa Namjoo insisted to cause Yousef to go to Imperial Guard (Iran).
+This organization was one of the most complex and fought before the revolution of Iran. according to the memoires of Muhammad Ali Sharif, Mousa Namjoo insisted to cause Yousef to go to Imperial Guard.
 Kolahdouz was missioned to form the group of ones who are loyal to Ruhollah Khomeini in the Army organization.